 Such an effort to bend the cosmic powers to our human wishes occurs even in monotheistic religions.
 In western religions, prayer has been used in the same way to promote worldly or social well-being, like the Christian evangelicals in America performing prayers and church services for the reelection of George W. Bush.

-Looking to God – whether in the formless sense, or in the form of various Gods and Goddesses, or saints and gurus – to fulfill our human desires is one of the first and most common ways of human religious seeking.
+Looking to God or the Divine – whether in the formless sense, or in the form of various Gods and Goddesses, or saints and gurus – to fulfill our human desires is one of the first and most common ways of human religious seeking.
 The undeveloped human ego will naturally first approach God with its own needs, rather than for any real seeking of knowledge or devotion.
 Tantra provides one of the most elaborate ways of doing this and recognizes its value as a first step in getting people onto the spiritual path.
 Chanting mantras in order to increase our prosperity or find a good partner or any other such personal goal is part of that approach.
 There is nothing wrong with such practices, but they don’t represent the higher aspects of Tantra or Yoga.

 Kundalini and the Chakras